-While responses from organisations and residents has led to the conclusion that the most pressing area of concern was a fragmented apparatus of service delivery and a lack of coordination, leading to a perceived breakdown in service delivery and client outcomes, other findings included:
+While responses from organisations and residents have led to the conclusion that the most critical area of concern was a fragmented apparatus of service delivery and a lack of coordination, leading to a perceived breakdown in service delivery and client outcomes, Other findings included:

-- Poor service delivery for those with complex needs such as those suffering mental health issues and drug and alcohol abuse. - A trust deficit exists between service users and service providers, particularly government. - Many cohorts of the community are underserviced, notably the CALD and Aboriginal Communities.

-Lack of partnership and organisation between organisations to deliver services and programs.
+- Substandard service delivery, particularly for those with complex needs such as those suffering mental health issues and drug and alcohol misuse. - A trust deficit exists between service users and service providers, particularly Government. - Many cohorts of the community are underserviced, notably the CALD and Aboriginal Communities. - Lack of partnership and organisation between organisations to deliver services and programs.

-Furthermore, the findings of this report have highlighted social housing client reliance on NGOs as intermediaries to act on their behalf on a broad range of human services issues.
-Departmental service providers are perceived to be failing in their duty, to deliver adequate service standards to clients with complex needs, from a lack of awareness.

-Department services providers need to develop better working relationships with key NGO service workers.
+This report has highlighted the reliance that social housing clients have on NGOs to act as intermediaries on their behalf on a broad range of human services issues.
+Departmental service providers are perceived to be failing in their duty to deliver adequate service standards to clients with complex needs; Department service providers need to develop better working relationships with key NGO service workers.
 NGOs need more resourcing and funding to develop strategies to streamline client referral and service coordination protocols.

-While there are numerous Aboriginal and Torres Strait Islander services, they are still falling through the gaps mainly due in part from a distrust of government departments.
+While there are numerous Aboriginal and Torres Strait Islander services, they are still falling through the gaps due in part from a distrust of government departments.
 Local departmental human services and NGOs are barely managing to address the needs of the community in the current state of affairs.

-Compounded is the prevalence of technology as a mechanism of engagement away from face to face interactions.
-Whilst promising for those technologically astute, this has inhibiting consequences for the elderly, disabled and those with poor technology skillsets.
+Compounded is the prevalence of technology as a mechanism of engagement, reducing face to face interactions.
+While promising for those technologically astute, this has inhibiting consequences for the elderly, disabled and those with low technology skillsets.

+It is the unfortunate reality that attempts to improve the human services system from the ground up are often disregarded or considered too onerous to address.
+Going forward, however, Counterpoint Community Services is hopeful that the insights, findings and recommendations captured in this report are acknowledged and pursued.

+Government, community and non-government agencies must come together to start the conversation and to open an honest and respectful dialogue between stakeholders to improve human services in the Redfern and Waterloo area.
+For example, the formation of a working group that includes delegates from nominated and interested stakeholders or may find a place in the existing Neighbourhood Advisory Board (NAB) framework.

+In addition to this report, Counterpoint has authored a PowerPoint of 'high-level' recommendations informed by this report and follow up stakeholder workshops provided in the appendix of this report.

+We hope that these two essential pieces will play a critical part to encourage conversations that will formulate action-based responses from each relevant government department.

+Also, they have the potential to aid in shaping the promised Human Services Plan for the area.